 The Insulter

 This is the Sports Parent I truly do not apprehend at all.
 While I can generally feel that, deep down, other over-the-pinnacle parents normally imply nicely.
 This kind of parent is mean.
-He makes fun of his personal son.
+He makes fun of his son.
 Even when his son makes an excellent play, this dad will say stuff like, “Hey, it’s higher to be lucky than excellent.”
 This is the absolute worst figure to sit after.
 He makes the entire sport uncomfortable.
-You grow to be feeling so terrible for your son that it is depressing if he makes this type of feedback in public, who is aware of the insults he tosses around at domestic.
+You grow to feel so terrible for your son that it is depressing if he makes this type of feedback in public, who is aware of the insults he tosses around at home.